git-moss/ConvertWithMoss/README-FORMATS.md

 The korgmultisample format is currently used by the Korg wavestate and modwave keyboards.
 Files in that format can be opened with the Korg Sample Builder software and transferred to the keyboard.

 Since the format supports only one layer of a multisample, multiple files are created for each layer available in the source.
 If there is more than one layer in the source the name of the created file has the velocity range of the layer added.
 Using that information a multisample with up to 4 layers can be created as Performance in the device.

+## Native Instruments Kontakt

+Writes a NKI file (see above) and puts all samples in a sub-folder with the same name.
+Currently, only the Kontakt 1 format is supported which does not contain any metadata information.

 ### SFZ